AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 ---
-title: How to Add support for new locales to an adaptive form based on core components?
+title: How to Add support for new locales to an Adaptive Form based on core components?
-description: AEM Forms allow you to add new locales for localizing adaptive forms.
+description: Learn to add new locales for an Adaptive Form.
 ---

 # Add a locale for Adaptive Forms based on Core Components {#supporting-new-locales-for-adaptive-forms-localization}

 | Version | Article link |
 | -------- | ---------------------------- |